AviatrixSystems/Docs/HowTos/AviatrixAPI/multiple_approaches_to_use_aviatrix_api/multiple_approaches_to_use_aviatrix_api.rst

 There are many tools online that can do the job.
 Just simply google **"URL Encoder"**, and you can encode/convert the special character to the correct format.

-How Does Aviatrix REST API Work
+How the Aviatrix REST API Works
 -------------------------------

-In order to invoke the most of Aviatrix API(s), the user must have a valid **"CID"** (session ID) for security purpose.
+In order to invoke most of Aviatrix API(s), the user must have a valid **"CID"** (session ID) for security purpose.
 Moreover, a valid CID can be acquired through Aviatrix **"login"** API.
 The examples are provided below.
 Please refer to `Aviatrix-REST-API Documentation. <https://s3-us-west-2.amazonaws.com/avx-apidoc/index.html>`__ for the completed Aviatrix REST API list.